VisionNav at LTT 2021: Driverless Industrial Vehicles with Latest Vision Technology Renovating Factory Intralogistics

 2. Operation with Narrow Aisle

-VisionNav also showed its automated guided forklift with slim design called "slim forklift".
-Its biggest feature is to remove all the driving position for manual operation to make it thinner.
-As a result, slim forklift can run within 2.0m narrow aisle for storage operations, helping companies to improve storage capacity by at least 30%.
-Slim forklift could be the best choice for cost-sensitive companies.
-The new model also attracted huge attention during the show.
+The Slim Series AGFs also attracted huge attention at this event.
+By removing the manual driving position, slim forklift can run within 2.0m narrow aisle for storage operations, helping companies to improve storage capacity by at least 30%.

 3. "Goods to person" horizontal transportation

 The perfect choice for "goods to person" operation must be AMR robots.
-VisionNav AMRs can reach ±10mm operation accuracy without auxiliary marks, together with its powerful system, which can schedule over 130 robots at the same time and dock with more than 5000 different devices, to meet different requirements in different scenarios.
+VisionNav AMRs can reach ±10mm operation accuracy without auxiliary marks, and its powerful system can schedule over 130 robots at the same time and dock with more than 5000 different devices.

-VisionNav (website: www.visionnav.com, YouTube Channel: VNBOT) was founded in 2016 by a PhD team from The Chinese University of Hong Kong and The University of Tokyo.
+VisionNav (www.visionnav.com) was founded in 2016 by a PhD team from The CHUK and The University of Tokyo, and it's committed to applying artificial intelligence (AI), environmental perception, deep learning and servo control technologies to driverless industrial vehicles, helping companies to realize "machine replacing human" and improve logistics efficiency, storage capacity and digital management.
 Now the company has completed its B round of 100 million Yuan by Lenovo Capital in 2020.
-The company is committed to applying artificial intelligence (AI), environmental perception, deep learning and servo control technologies to driverless industrial vehicles, helping companies to realize "machine replacing human" and improve logistics efficiency, storage capacity and digital management.

-So far VisionNav had been deployed more than 50 large-scale projects in China, including many difficult application scenarios, such as unmanned storage for over 9.4 meters high, unmanned storage within only 2.0 meters aisle, unmanned truck loading and unloading, multi-layer racks stacking and so on.

-Although pandemic outbreak is expected to have lasting influence to manufacturing industry this year, it also brings excellent opportunity for companies to improve intralogistics with new technology in the era of new normal.

 VisionNav Robotics